Bhutan Classic Trek and Tour

 Dividing the Paro and Haa Valley is the Chelela Ridge and we'll enjoy a final trek along this fantastic route that offers jaw dropping views into and along both valleys.
 Our start point is the Chelela Pass (3810m) which is the highest road in the country.
 The walk begins amongst a vast amount of fluttering prayer flags and proceeds along the ridge - but don't worry it's not precipitous and an non technical walk, though we are gaining in altitude.
 It then opens up to stunning views of the Paro valley on the right and the Haa valley on left.
 Our trail takes us through thick rhododendron forests and wild flowers adorn the slopes including Bhutan's national flower the Himalayan Blue Poppy.
 The highest ridge, Kungkarpo (4600m), is where sky burials traditionally happen and after this point our trail descends natural meadows before entering a thick forest of silver firs and scented rhododendrons.
 We then reach our destination of Kila Goenpa Nunnery from where we'll return to the Tashi Namgay Resort.

 If you prefer a trek that doesn't go as high we can adapt the itinerary and trail to suit.

-Dates are flexible but ideally during September-November and March-April
+Best dates to visit Bhutan are during September-November and March-April

 The trip fee includes: